devstudio-rs/wpmvc/docs/guide/getting-started.md

 # Getting Started

-WPMVC is an MVC framework built on top of WordPress.
-It simplifies the WordPress functionality you touch every day — custom post types, routing, views, meta boxes, admin options, logging — behind a small, config-driven core.
+WPMVC is a super-light MVC framework for WordPress, built entirely on components.
+The core is a thin application container; everything else — routing, views, meta boxes, admin options, logging, the current user — is a component, declared in config and loaded only on first access.
+If you don't use it, it doesn't load.

 ## Requirements